Act government launches tree restoration program

-The government are hoping to increase canopy coverage from its current 21% to 30% by 2045.
+The government is hoping to increase canopy coverage from its current 21% to 30% by 2045.

 “We also want to ensure trees can contribute to the health and livelihood of the local community for generations to come.
 To do this we need to look at concepts like offsets.”

-Reponses from the public towards the development is mixed.
+Responses from the public towards development are mixed.
 Some feel that the policy will be good and ensure that the environment is protected for future generations.
 The policy could also help to beautify the area and ensure that it does not become a “concrete jungle” which is a term that is used to describe many of the most technologically thriving cities throughout the world.